MyCollab/mycollab/README.md

   * People and Permission management
   * Support English and Japanese, more languages will be added in future

 We use MyCollab in our daily jobs to manage our customers information, projects.
 It is deployed in the production environment of our premium users, and we also support several organizations to deploy this community version on their servers.
 We take care of our open source edition similar than we do for our premium product, in fact both of them use the same code base structure.
-So feel free to use it in your business jobs, and we hope you will find it useful!
+So feel free to use it in your business jobs!

 ## System Requirements
 MyCollab requires a running Java Runtime Environment (7 or greater), Java command should be presented in PATH environment and MySQL (InnoDB support recommended).